bethlemmons/Programming-Journey/Linux Mastery Course/Section 3 Mastery.md

 2. [Command line structure](app://obsidian.md/Command%20line%20structure) commandName options inputs
 3.  echo $PATH --> shows the path taken to call the program
 4. [Operand](app://obsidian.md/Operand) --> the input given to a command line.
+5. Short form is always proceeded by a dash '-'.
+Long form names are always proceeded by a double dash '--'.
+6. Linux command lines are case sensitive.
+7. Command = CommandName -options(allow you to modify the command's behavior) inputs.
+8. CommandName needs to be on the shell's search path.